Padmanabhaswamy Temple: Festivals and rites

 There are many festivals associated with this temple.
 The major festivals are bi-annual.
-The Aipasi festival and the Panguni festival in the Tamil month of aipasi (October/November) and Panguni (March/April) respectively, last for 10 days each.
-On the ninth day the Maharajah of Travancore, in his capacity as Thrippappoor Mooppan, escorts the deities to the vettakkalam for Pallivetta.
-Centuries ago, the Pallivetta procession was said to pass through Kaithamukku, Kuthiravattom (Kunnumpuram), Pazhaya Sreekanteswaram and Putharikkandam.
+The Aipasi festival and the Panguni festival in the Tamil month of aipasi (October/November) and Panguni (March/April) respectively last for 10 days each.
+On the ninth day, the Maharaja of Travancore, in his capacity as 'Thrippappoor Mooppan', escorts the deities to the 'Vettakkalam', for 'Pallivetta'.
+Centuries ago, the Pallivetta procession was said to pass through Kaithamukku, Kuthiravattom (Kunnumpuram) and Pazhaya Sreekanteswaram as well as Putharikkandam.
 The festivals culminate with the Aarat (holy bath) procession to the Shankumugham Beach.
-The word Aarat refers to the purifying immersion of the deities of the temple in sea.
+The word Aarat refers to the purifying immersion of the deities of the temple in the sea (the Indian Ocean.
 This event takes place in the evening.
-The Maharajah of Travancore escorts the Aarat procession on foot.
-The festival idols, or "Utsava Vigrahas", of Padmanabhaswamy, Narasimha Moorthi and Krishna Swami are given a ritual bath in the sea, after the prescribed pujas.
+The Maharaja of Travancore escorts the Aarat procession on foot.
+The festival idols ("Utsava Vigrahas") of Padmanabhaswamy, Narasimha Moorthi and Krishna Swami are given a ritual bath in the sea, after the prescribed Poojas.
 After this ceremony, the idols are taken back to the temple in a procession that is lit by traditional torches, marking the conclusion of the festival.

 A major annual festival related to Padmanabhaswamy temple is the Navaratri festival.
-The idols of Saraswati Amman, Mun Uditha Nangai (Parasakti, who appeared before Saraswati, Lakshmi and Parvati to help them identify their husbands who had been transformed into infants by the power of chastity of Anasuya) and Kumara Swami (Murugan) are brought from the Padmanabhapuram Palace, Suchindram, and Kumarakovil respectively to the Kuthira malika palace in front of Padmanabhaswamy temple as a procession.
+The idols of Saraswati Amman, Mun Uditha Nangai (Parasakti, who appeared before Saraswati, Lakshmi and Parvati to help them identify their husbands who had been transformed into infants by the power of chastity of Anasuya) and Kumara Swami (Murugan) are brought from the Padmanabhapuram Palace, Suchindram, and Kumarakovil respectively to the Kuthira malika palace, in front of Padmanabhaswamy temple in a procession.
 This festival lasts for 9 days.
 The famous Swathi Sangeethotsavam music festival is held every year during this festival in the Navratri mandapam and in some other surrounding temples.
-The festival was named in honour of the Maharajah of Travancore, Swathi Thirunal Rama Varma and is organized by his descendant in the Royal Family, Prince Rama Varma.
+The festival was named in honour of the Maharaja of Travancore, Swathi Thirunal Rama Varma and is organized by his descendant in the Royal Family, Prince Rama Varma.